Church of St. James the Less (Philadelphia): Architecture

 The Gothic architecture was nearly accidental.
 The congregation applied to the Cambridge Camden Society, which in 1841 and 1844 had published a widely circulated pamphlet on modern church design, for a set of approved plans.
 Originally an organization formed by Cambridge University students interested in gothic architecture, the group advocated combining the piety of gothic architecture with church reform associated with the Oxford Movement.
 It was inadvertently sent measured drawings prepared by English architect George Gordon Place for St. Michael's Church in Longstanton, Cambridgeshire, built circa 1230, which were then followed in every detail under the supervision of architect John E. Carver.

 The building was added to the list of National Register of Historic Places in 1974 and designated a National Historic Landmark in 1985.
 The National Park Service called it "the first example of the pure English Parish church style in America, and one of the best examples of a 19th-century American Gothic church for its coherence and authenticity of design.
-Its influence on the major architects of the Gothic Revival in the United States was profound."Later American churches, also on the National Register of Historic Places, influenced by St. James' design include All Saints Memorial Church (Navesink, New Jersey) designed by Richard Upjohn first President of the American Institute of Architects, and St. Peter's Episcopal Church Neligh, Nebraska.
+Its influence on the major architects of the Gothic Revival in the United States was profound."
+Later American churches, also on the National Register of Historic Places, influenced by St. James' design include All Saints Memorial Church (Navesink, New Jersey) designed by Richard Upjohn first President of the American Institute of Architects, and St. Peter's Episcopal Church Neligh, Nebraska.

 The setting on the edge of a hill, north of Mount Vernon Cemetery and east of Laurel Hill Cemetery, is no longer rural.
 West Hunting Park Avenue, a major artery, is just beyond the churchyard's south wall and industrial buildings lie directly to the west.
-In an interesting evolution of urban neighborhoods, rather than representing the original point of development or civilization in an otherwise rural, if not exactly rustic setting, the shady and quiet churchyard is now considered a pastoral and idyllic oasis amongst the urban jungle.

 The Wanamaker Memorial Bell Tower and mausoleum (1908), designed by John T. Windrim, houses a set of J.C.
 Deagan, Inc. tower chimes and a chime of bells by the McShane foundry.
 A parish hall, which later housed the parish school, was built on the opposite side of West Clearfield Street.